mtgjson/mtgjson-website/docs/abstract-models/all-prices/index.md

 ---
-{
-  'title': 'All Prices',
-  'meta':
-    [
-      { 'property': 'og:title', 'content': 'All Prices' },
-      {
-        'name': 'description',
+title: All Prices
+head:
+  - - meta
+    - property: og:title
+      content: All Prices
+  - - meta
+    - name: description
-        'content': 'The All Prices abstract Data Model describes a list of card prices based on a MTGJSON Card UUID.', },
+      content: The All Prices abstract Data Model describes a list of card prices based on a MTGJSON Card UUID.
-      {
-        'property': 'og:description',
+  - - meta
+    - property: og:description
-        'content': 'The All Prices abstract Data Model describes a list of card prices based on a MTGJSON Card UUID.', },
+      content: The All Prices abstract Data Model describes a list of card prices based on a MTGJSON Card UUID.
+  - - meta
+    - name: keywords
-      { 'name': 'keywords', 'content': 'mtg, magic: the gathering, mtgjson, json, all prices, prices' }, ],
+      content: mtg, magic the gathering, mtgjson, json, all prices
-}
 ---

 # All Prices